KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: Abstract

 \section{Abstract}

 {

 We present constraints on the flat $\Lambda$CDM cosmological model through a joint analysis of galaxy abundance, galaxy clustering and galaxy-galaxy lensing observables with the Kilo-Degree Survey.
 Our theoretical model combines a flexible conditional stellar mass function, to describe the galaxy-halo connection, with a cosmological N-body simulation-calibrated halo model to describe the non-linear matter field.
 Our magnitude-limited bright galaxy sample combines 9-band optical-to-near-infrared photometry with an extensive and complete spectroscopic training sample to provide accurate redshift and stellar mass estimates.
 Our faint galaxy sample provides a background of accurately calibrated lensing measurements.
-We constrain the structure growth parameter $S_8 = \sigma_8 \sqrt{\Omega_m/0.3} = 0.773^{+0.028}_{-0.030}$, and the matter density parameter $\Omega_{\mathrm{m}} = 0.290^{+0.021}_{-0.017}$.
+We constrain the structure growth parameter $S_8 = \sigma_8 \sqrt{\Omega_{\mathrm{m}}/0.3} = 0.773^{+0.028}_{-0.030}$, and the matter density parameter $\Omega_{\mathrm{m}} = 0.290^{+0.021}_{-0.017}$.
 The galaxy-halo connection model adopted in the work is shown to be in agreement with previous studies.
 Our constraints on cosmological parameters are comparable to, and consistent with, joint `$3\times2{\mathrm{pt}}$’ clustering-lensing analyses that additionally include a cosmic shear observable.
 This analysis therefore brings attention to the significant constraining power in the often-excluded non-linear scales for galaxy clustering and galaxy-galaxy lensing observables.
-By adopting a theoretical model that accounts for non-linear halo bias, halo exclusion, scale-dependent galaxy bias and the impact of baryon feedback, this work demonstrates the potential and a way forward to include non-linear scales in cosmological analyses.}
+By adopting a theoretical model that accounts for non-linear halo bias, halo exclusion, scale-dependent galaxy bias and the impact of baryon feedback, this work demonstrates the potential and a way forward to include non-linear scales in cosmological analyses.
+Varying the width of the satellite galaxy distribution with an additional parameter yields a strong preference for sub-Poissonian variance, improving the goodness of fit by 0.18 in reduced $\chi^{2}$ value (and increasing the $p$-value by 0.25) compared to a fixed Poisson distribution.}